jphaugla/cockroachCloudTerraform/README.md

 - **Azure**
     - **terraform-azure-app**:  terraform for azure application node
         - The terraform files in **terraform-azure-app** create the networking for an application node
-        - In azure, private link definitions need to be done in the Azure UI as terraform doesn't work
+        - In azure, private link definitions need to be done in the Azure UI or CLI  as terraform doesn't work
     - **terraform-azure-ccloud**:  terraform for cockroach cloud azure
         - The terraform files in **terraform-azure-ccloud** define the cockroach cloud cluster
         - In azure, initiating the application server for each of the defined regions is a separate deployment